CNR-ISMAR/iws/docs/measurements/customize_dashboard.rst

 :WHERE: additional conditions for data pre-filtering. "$__timeFilter"
         is a macros whihch simplify the creation of dynamic query applying the time range filter defined by the parent dashboard.
+In the example the filter on network = 'IOC' is selected in order to visualize only the stations belog to the IOC-UNESCO network.
 This is an optional parameter.

 :GROUP BY: allows to group data by time or any other columns.
 This is
            an optional parameter.